eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 >> Year: 2023, Month: 2, Day: 24, Hour: 14, Minute: 37, Second: 2
 ```

-Note in the outputs above that after the `goodbye` action is successfully executed the `hi` action re-initializes the `ama` account balance to 1 EOS.
+In the outputs above, note that after the `goodbye` action is successfully executed, the `hi` action, which executed after that, re-initializes the `ama` account balance to 1 EOS.

 ## Singleton

 A singleton is a special type of multi-index table that is designed to store a single row of data.
-Unlike a regular multi-index table, which can store any number of rows, a singleton is restricted to a single row.
+Unlike a regular table, which can store any number of rows, a singleton is restricted to a single row.
 Singletons are often used to store global state variables or configuration parameters in a contract.
-Because there is only one row in a singleton, it is more efficient to access and modify its data than a regular multi-index table.
+Because there is only one row in a singleton, it is more efficient to access and modify its data than a regular table.

 Here's an example of a singleton definition: